mozonaut/vp2intersect/README.md

 # vp2intersect
-Faster-than-native alternatives to the VP2INTERSECT instruction set
+Faster-than-native alternatives to the VP2INTERSECT instruction set, based on the preprint: https://arxiv.org/pdf/2112.06342.pdf
+Works on all architectures from SSE2 onwards.